logos-storage/logos-storage-contracts-eth/Readme.md

-Codex Contracts
+Logos Storage Contracts
 ================

-An experimental implementation of the smart contracts that underlay the Codex storage network.
+An experimental implementation of the smart contracts that underlay the Logos Storage storage network.
 Its goal is to experiment with the rules around the bidding process, the storage contracts, the storage proofs and the host collateral.
 Neither completeness nor correctness are guaranteed at this moment in time.